NE204-Fall2018/NE204-Fall2018.github.io/content/labs/overview.md

  - Using *accessible* tools for data analysis, so that other people are able to test your ideas.
- - Using tools that are *tested* and maintained to minimize errors in results
+ - Using tools that are *tested* to reduce errors and make it easier to integrate modifications and new features.
  - A tight coupling between the *analysis* (e.g. code) and the *presentation of the results* (e.g. report).
  - *Version control* to keep track of changes to both the analysis and